top of page

 "Armageddon It" is the sixth single released from the album in January 1989 almost 17 months after the album was released.
 The singing of Joe Elliott is a hybrid between "T-Rex" and Eddie Cochran.
 The song was created as a joke about Matt Lange's statement to guitarist Steve Clark during the recording "Are you getting it?"
 And the title of the song rings similarly to the same sentence.

 The theme song "Hysteria" the third released as a single from the album, is a love song whose melody is influenced by the song "Goodbye Blue Sky" by "Pink Floyd".
-The song was born from the riff of bassist Rick Savage and its title came from drummer Rick Allen as a reference to all the hustle and bustle that surrounded his accident.
+The song was born from the riff of bassist Rick Savage and its title came from drummer Rick Allen as a reference to all the hustle and bustle surrounding his accident.
 The recording technique that Matt Lange used during the recording of the clean guitar roles in the chorus is noteworthy.
-Instead of recording a regular chord, Matt Lange recorded only one note at a time from the chord and put them together to create a special and innovative effect.
+Instead of recording a regular chord, Matt Lange recorded only one note at a time from the chord and put it together to create a special and innovative effect.

 The rest of the songs on the album, all from the other side of the vinyl, do not reach the level of the seven songs released as singles.
 "Gods of War" begins nicely with an interesting intro by Steve Clark but later loses altitude.
 "Don't Shoot Shotgun" is perhaps the least good song on the album and "Run Riot" and "Excitable" are not better.
 The song that seals the album "Love and Affection" is the best in this sequence and it produces a worthy ending to the album.